Scottish PEN is a membership organisation governed by a Board of Trustees. Find out more about our Trustees, staff team and committees.

 Our writer and reader members shape our work, run events and contribute to our campaigns.
 Find out more about membership and join us here.

-Scottish PEN is governed by a board which meets roughly every six weeks.
-The board plans campaigns and programmes of events.
+Scottish PEN is governed by a Board which meets roughly every six weeks.
+The Board leads strategic decision making of the charity and oversees the work of staff.
 It is currently composed of:

 Carl MacDougall has written three prize-winning novels, four pamphlets, four collections of short stories, including two for children, five works of non-fiction and edited four anthologies, including the best selling The Devil and the Giro.
 He has written and presented major television series for BBC 2 and BBC 4 and held a number of residencies and fellowships.